Skip to main content

 A training program in cancer clinical trial conduct

 The purpose of the CCTG New Investigator Cancer Trials Practicum is to deliver a training program that includes practical trial experience at cancer sites throughout Canada over a one-year period.
-This unique program and the first of its kind in Canada.
-It enables the best and brightest new Canadian oncology researchers to acquire training and experience in cancer clinical trial conduct.
+This unique program and the first of its kind in Canada, enables the best and brightest new Canadian oncology researchers to acquire training and experience in cancer clinical trial conduct.
 At the culmination of training, researchers will receive the Cancer Trials Investigator Certificate as proof of their expertise.

 The certificate program will contain two components: